Why is my dog scratching?

 Constant itching and scratching can affect your pet’s quality of life, so it is essential that they get relief from their discomfort.
 ‘We often see dogs and cats who have scratched themselves to the point that the skin has been broken.
 This can lead to bleeding and infection – which in turn leads to further self-trauma.

 There are a variety of skin disorders that can cause your dog’s itchy skin, and they can be difficult to diagnose.
 The expertise of a professional veterinarian is needed to ensure safe and effective treatment is started to get your dog back to full health.
-Some common causes include:
+Some common causes for your dog scratching include:

 Flea allergy dermatitis

 Both dogs and cats can be allergic to flea bites, and it might only take one bite from a single flea to cause this allergic reaction.
 Dr. Namekata-Wales says, ‘Some dogs are particularly sensitive to flea bites.
 You may not find a flea or flea dirt in your dog’s coat, but one bite could be the cause of their itch.’
 Often the itch is very intense, especially at the base of their tail.
 We recommend using effective flea control all year round, especially if your dog has sensitive skin.
 Don’t forget to treat all pets in your household for fleas, including cats, but remember to use a product that is safe for them.

 Food allergies account for up to 20% of all allergic skin diseases in dogs.
 Diagnosing food allergies can be difficult, just like with humans.
 A careful diet plan needs to be formulated together with your vet, as there are no tests for diagnosing food allergies.
 Chat with your local Greencross Vets team and they can provide advice on how to help your pet if you suspect a food allergy.